- About Us

 Drug crime charges are complex and often very serious in nature.
-Minnesota in particular doesn’t take drug charges lightly, and many of the penalties are quite harsh.
-Drug crimes can be at either the state or federal level, and there are literally hundreds of different outcomes for a trial depending on the drug, amount in question, how it was used, and other factors.
+Minnesota in particular takes drug charges very seriously, and many of the penalties are quite harsh.
+Drug crimes may be categorized at either the state or federal level, and there are many different outcomes for a criminal case depending on the type of drug, amount in question, how it was used, and other factors.

 The first confusing element of a drug crime is related to the type of drugs involved.
-Even legal drugs can be considered illegal under certain circumstances.
-For example, while amphetamines like Adderall are legal with a valid prescription, they’re considered illegal if you don’t have one.
-If you buy Adderall from a friend because you ran out of your prescription and the doctor’s office was closed, you can be assured that both you and your friend could face drug charges.
+Even legal drugs may be considered illegal under certain circumstances.
+For example, while amphetamines like Adderall are legal with a valid prescription, they’re considered illegal if they were not prescribed to you.
+If you buy Adderall from a friend because you ran out of your prescription and the doctor’s office was closed, both you and your friend may face drug charges.

 Furthermore, drugs are divided into different categories based on their potential to be abused and lead to dependency.
-For example, marijuana and heroin are considered schedule I drugs, meaning they’re considered the most “dangerous.”
+For example, heroin is considered schedule I drugs, meaning it’s considered the most “dangerous.”
 Controlled substances like Adderall and Vicodin, while still considered dangerous, are Schedule II drugs.
 The higher the schedule number, the less potential the drug is considered to have for abuse.

-As previously stated, penalties in Minnesota for drug crimes can be harsh.
+As previously stated, penalties in Minnesota for drug crimes may seem especially harsh.
 Charges are divided into five degrees, with the first degree being the most severe.
-Simply having any amount of Schedule I, II, III, or IV drugs (except marijuana) can get you up to five years of jail time, $10,000 in fines, and 19 months of probation.
-Fifth degree charges can land you in prison for up to 30 years with up to $1 million in fines.
+Simply having any amount of Schedule I, II, III, or IV drugs (except marijuana) is a felony and may get you up to five years of jail time, $10,000 in fines, and 19 months of probation.

 However, the penalties that go along with drug crimes in Minnesota are ultimately up to the judge.
 He or she has the power to reduce your charges, drop certain charges, and alter your sentence.
 Your attorney’s job is to gather evidence to support your case and keep your sentence as close to the minimum as possible, and in some cases, have your charges dismissed completely.